+Consolidate freight

-Consolidate freight Consolidate freight across the framework area to reduce the impact of servicing vehicles and pollution across the neighbourhood.
+Consolidate freight across the framework area to reduce the impact of servicing vehicles and pollution across the neighbourhood.
 Micro distribution within the area should be co-ordinated and use zero emission vehicles.

-Wrap residential around large industry uses Wrap larger industrial uses with residential to create a pedestrian and cycle friendly neighbourhood.
+Wrap residential around large industry uses

+Wrap larger industrial uses with residential to create a pedestrian and cycle friendly neighbourhood.

 Residential uses could be placed at ground.

 Industrial servicing and yard space is located to the rear, away from the street.

-Development and land use 3.1 An innovative new neighbourhood.
+Development and land use

+An innovative new neighbourhood.
 A richly layered and characterful place that is an exemplar for mixed-use.
 A place that works hard, with intensive industrial, commercial and creative activity, harmoniously provided alongside high quality homes that support a diverse local community.

-Key objectives 3.1.1 Employment-led mixed use development - Undertake a comprehensive approach to development to deliver transformative benefits to the area - Provide a significant number of new jobs and increase commercial floorspace - Provide innovative and sustainable industrial floorspace that achieves higher densities, allows for co-location of uses and supports the Central Activities Zone - Grow the existing cluster of creative, cultural and tech industries - Provide inclusive community facilities to support the local community - Include cultural and entertainment uses that enrich and complement the existing offer of Kentish Town 3.1.2 A strong local economy - Support the success of small, medium and start up businesses with the right type of floorspace including affordable work space - · Ambitious training and employment strategy providing genuine opportunities for local people and tackling inequality 3.1.3 New homes that meet need - Deliver 2,000 new homes across the area - Prioritise affordable housing delivery - · Provide a mix of high quality homes that meet the needs of Camden's residents DRAFT DRAFT 3.1.1 Employment-led development Comprehensive redevelopment Transformative redevelopment is expected to take place in the Regis Road Growth Area and on the Murphy site.
-The Council requires that redevelopment of these sites is comprehensive and delivered through a masterplan-led approach, underpinned by the principles set out in this framework.
-Comprehensive redevelopment creates the opportunity to increase the density and efficiency land use, to appropriate levels for a well-connected inner London area.
-A comprehensive approach is required to achieve the optimal outcomes in terms of the quantum and quality of development.
-It will enable the provision of new homes and jobs, new routes and connections, high quality open space, community facilities and public realm and the delivery of vital infrastructure to support the anticipated scale of development.
-It also offers the opportunity to create an environmentally sustainable neighbourhood.
-The Council requires a comprehensive and co-ordinated approach to development in the framework area with appropriate phasing.
-The Council expects two planning applications to come forward, one covering the Murphy site and one for the Regis Road Growth Area (or a single application covering both).
-Plot-by-plot or piecemeal redevelopment proposals will not be acceptable and will be resisted.
-Left: Here East, Olympic Park by Hawkins/Brown Right: Grand Union, Kensal Rise, AHMM
+3.2.1 Employment-led mixed use development

+- Undertake a comprehensive approach to development to deliver transformative benefits to the area - Provide a significant number of new jobs and increase commercial floorspace - Provide innovative and sustainable industrial floorspace that achieves higher densities, allows for co-location of uses and supports the Central Activities Zone - Grow the existing cluster of creative, cultural and tech industries - Provide inclusive community facilities to support the local community - Include cultural and entertainment uses that enrich and complement the existing offer of Kentish Town

+3.2.2 A strong local economy

+- Support the success of small, medium and start up businesses with the right type of floorspace including affordable work space - · Ambitious training and employment strategy providing genuine opportunities for local people and tackling inequality

+3.2.3 New homes that meet need

+- Deliver in the region of 2,000 new homes across the framework area including the Murphy site, Regis Road area and surrounding sites - Prioritise affordable housing delivery - Provide a mix of high quality homes that meet the needs of Camden's residents

+©Tim Crocker

+Employment-led development

-Land uses in the framework area New development will be expected to:
+Land uses in the framework area

+New development will be expected to: